unt-libraries/aubreylib/README.md

 About
 -----

-A helper library for [aubrey](https://github.com/unt-libraries/aubrey)
+A helper library for the [aubrey](https://github.com/unt-libraries/aubrey) digital object access system.

 Requirements
 ------------